Logotype for Federal Reserve System

 Economic outlook and projections

-• Economic activity continues to expand at a solid pace, with resilient consumer spending and ongoing business investment, though housing remains weak.
+• Economic activity continues to expand at a solid pace, with resilient consumer spending and ongoing business investment, though housing remains weak and job gains are low.

 • Real GDP is projected to rise 2.4% in 2024 and 2.3% in 2025, slightly stronger than previous forecasts.

-• The unemployment rate is expected to remain around 4.4% by year-end, with job gains low due to reduced labor force growth.
+• The unemployment rate is expected to remain around 4.4% by year-end, with job gains low due to reduced labor force growth and unemployment little changed.

 Monetary policy stance and decisions